bonigarcia/selenium-jupiter-examples/README.md

 # Selenium-Jupiter Examples [![][Logo]][GitHub Repository]

-*Selenium-Jupiter* is a [JUnit 5] extension aimed to ease the use of Selenium (WebDriver and Grid) and Appium in JUnit 5 tests.
+*Selenium-Jupiter* is a [JUnit 5] extension aimed to ease the use of Selenium in JUnit 5 tests.
 This repository several test examples showing *Selenium-Jupiter* in action.

 ## Usage